27th June 2018

 17th May 2017

-Gregory James gave the inaugural address, and presented a paper entitled, “Hold on! – Thiruvalluvar and Kipling compared”, at the International Conference on Thirukkural, organised by the Institute of Asian Studies, Chennai, and the International Association of Tamil Diaspora, Mauritius, at Scott Christian College, Nagercoil, India.
+Gregory James gave the inaugural address, and presented a paper entitled, “Hold on! – Thiruvalluvar and Kipling compared”, at the International Conference on Thirukkural, Thirukkural as an ethical corpus of universal appeal, organised by the Institute of Asian Studies, Chennai, and the International Association of Tamil Diaspora, Mauritius, at Scott Christian College, Nagercoil, India.

 19th April 2017